-- We recently launched our 2021-2025 Strategic Framework with support from SRI Executive and KORE Global.
-Over the past several months, we’ve worked to ensure that gender equality, defined as the equal access to power, dignity, justice, rights, health, and opportunities for all persons, particularly girls and women in all their diverse sexual orientation, gender identity and/or expression, and sex characteristics (SOGIESC) identities, and intersectionality – taking into account how race, class, and gender identities create overlapping, intersecting, and interdependent systems of discrimination and oppression – are the guiding forces behind all aspects of our revised Strategy and our work over the next five years.
+- We launched our 2021-2025 Strategic Framework with support from SRI Executive and KORE Global.
+Over the past year, we’ve worked to ensure that gender equality, defined as the equal access to power, dignity, justice, rights, health, and opportunities for all persons, particularly girls and women in all their diverse sexual orientation, gender identity and/or expression, and sex characteristics (SOGIESC) identities, and intersectionality – taking into account how race, class, and gender identities create overlapping, intersecting, and interdependent systems of discrimination and oppression – are the guiding forces behind all aspects of our revised Strategy and our work over the next five years.

-- We are also strengthening and deepening our partnerships with a wider community of women’s rights organizations and movements, youth-led and LGBTQIA+ organizations, and advocates representing the intersectional identities of girls, women, and underrepresented populations in low-and middle-income countries.
+- We are strengthening and deepening our partnerships with a wider community of women’s rights organizations and movements, youth-led and LGBTQIA+ organizations, and advocates representing the intersectional identities of girls, women, and underrepresented populations in low-and middle-income countries.
 Our Five-Year Strategic Framework highlights and prioritizes the importance of co-creation and collaboration with partners, especially at the country level, throughout all of our programs.

 - We are continually acting on the over 140+ recommendations provided by our staff, Young Leaders, and intersectionality and DEI experts, which we refer to as "Our Transformation Roadmap.”
 The recommendations in the Roadmap were determined through our Transformation Task Forces, which covered DEI, intersectionality, fundraising, strategy implementation, communications, and partner engagement.
 On a quarterly basis, we identify and act upon top priorities identified collectively by staff.

 - Women Deliver’s Board of Directors and staff charged leading global executive search firm, Perrett Laver, to assist us in finding our next Board Chair and CEO.
 Perrett Laver finds outstanding leaders who bring diversity and vision to mission-driven sectors in over 70 countries globally.
-They have a diverse network from which to attract talent, and a track record of placing women of color in executive positions.
-With their help, we hope to find the new leaders of Women Deliver – leaders who inspire us, are driven by our shared goal of a gender-equal world, challenge the status quo, share our strong commitment to diversity and anti-racism, and understand where we’d like to go next as an organization.
+They have a diverse network from which to attract talent and a track record of placing women of color in executive positions.
+With their help, we hope to find the new leaders of Women Deliver — leaders who inspire us, are driven by our shared goal of a gender-equal world, challenge the status quo, share our strong commitment to diversity and anti-racism, and understand where we’d like to go next as an organization.

 - It is critical to us that we embark on a recruitment process that is inclusive, highly participatory, and applies a feminist and intersectional lens.
 Already, staff have been engaged in the recruitment process with Perrett Laver, through interviews, focus groups, and surveys.
 The Board has formed a search committee that includes representatives from our staff, the Women Deliver Young Leaders Program, partner advocacy organizations, and our funding partners to ensure that the entire process allows for input from many different perspectives and reinforces the foundation we have laid for the future.
 For all positions, nominations from staff, partners, and advocates are encouraged.

 - Building forward a Women Deliver that is global, diverse, and inclusive will not be possible without the full and informed involvement of all staff, at every level.
-Over the past several months, our organizational has evolved significantly.
+Over the past several months, our organization has evolved significantly.
 In July 2020, we expanded our Coordination Team (our former leadership team) to include representatives from junior- to mid-level staff.
 In November 2020, in response to a call for a change in leadership and greater diversity within our senior team, all those in former leadership positions stepped down or are currently completing transition work for a defined term.
 In December 2020, as part of our commitment to becoming a more global, diverse, and inclusive organization, we dissolved our previous top-down organizational structure.
 Today, we are a flatter organization, in which the majority of our staff serve as leads for one or more streams of work.
 Together, these leadership roles, which are occupied by more people with diverse backgrounds and experiences than ever before, work together and transparently on key decisions for the organization.
-Some examples include:

 - Consistent with our desire for our governance and operational structures to reflect a more diverse, equitable, and inclusive organization, in May 2021, we, the Women Deliver Board and staff, jointly developed a staff representative role and appointed a staff representative to the Board of Directors.
 The staff representative will attend all regular meetings of the Board of Directors on behalf of all staff.

-- In August 2020, the Transformation and Engagement Working Group (TEWG), led by Women Deliver Young Leaders, developed and administered a survey, in partnership with KORE Global, in order to better understand how Women Deliver should update its programmatic approaches, activities, and leadership opportunities to better center, support, and elevate young people, while challenging systems of patriarchy, white supremacy, colonialism, and other problematic structures.
+- In August 2020, the Transformation and Engagement Working Group (TEWG), led by Women Deliver Young Leaders, developed and administered a survey, in partnership with KORE Global, in order to better understand how Women Deliver should update its programmatic approaches, activities, and leadership opportunities to better center, support, and elevate young people while challenging systems of patriarchy, white supremacy, colonialism, and other problematic structures.

 - In February 2021, the TEWG published an outcome document outlining findings and recommendations from the survey and related focus groups around tokenism, inclusivity and equity, trust, accountability, and more.
 Women Deliver is actioning the recommendations from this document now through summer 2021.